Music by Peter Maxwell Davies

 During interval you will be escorted to new seating for the second half of show.

-Surtitles: There are no surtitles for this production.
+Surtitles: There are no surtitles for this production, however you may download copy of the songs here.

 *Contains themes relating to mental distress.